By Lookout

 Critical Frictions

-- VPN-based traffic interception creates significant end-user friction
+- VPN-based traffic interception creates performance overhead

 - No individual consumer pricing or utility